blynkkk/blynkkk.github.io/Widgets.md

 ```

 ### Step Control
+Step Control is used to set granular values with a given step

-Step control is like 2 buttons assigned to 1 pin.
-One button increments your value by desired step and another
+2 buttons are assigned to 1 pin.
+One button increments the value, another one decrements it.
-one decrements it.
-It is very useful for use cases where you need to change your values very precisely and you can't
-achieve this precision with slider widget.

-**Send Step** option allows you to send step to hardware instead of actual value of step widget.
+**Send Step** option allows you to send step value to hardware instead of actual value of step widget.
 **Loop value** option allows you to reset step widget to start value when maximum value is reached.

 **Sketch:** [Basic Sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/BlynkBlink/BlynkBlink.ino)

 ##Displays
 ### Value Display
-Displays incoming data from your sensors or Virtual Pins.
+Displays incoming data.

 <img src="https://d1bhbfzxsgnz1o.cloudfront.net/images/display.png" style="width: 77px; height:80px"/>